wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 }
 ```

-For advanced reactivity and state management, I'm not sure what model will fit best with Async UI yet, but I've been experimenting with [X-Bow](https://github.com/wishawa/async_ui/tree/main/x-bow).
+For advanced reactivity and state management, I'm not sure what model will fit best with Async UI yet.
+[X-Bow](https://crates.io/crates/x-bow) is a state management library I've been experimenting with, and it seems to be working pretty well (I used it in the Todo App demoed above).
+[Streams](https://docs.rs/futures/latest/futures/stream/trait.Stream.html) and [LendingStreams](https://github.com/rust-lang/wg-async/blob/master/rfc-drafts/stream.md#lending-streams) are also potential solutions.

 ## Take Advantage of the Async Ecosystem

-Async UI is "just async Rust", so it is very easy to use together with Rust libraries.
+Async UI is "**just async Rust**", so it is very easy to use together with other Rust libraries.
-Under the hood, it uses [async-executor](https://crates.io/crates/async-executor) from the smol team.
-This is **the executor used by async-std**, so anything that works on async-std should be compatible with Async UI.
+Under the hood, Async UI uses [async-executor](https://crates.io/crates/async-executor) from the smol team.
+This is **the same executor used by async-std**, so anything that works on async-std should be compatible with Async UI.
 The GTK Hacker News demo you see above, for example, uses async-std's [surf](https://github.com/http-rs/surf) crate to fetch data.

 ## End Notes